merondun/CytoSee/README.md

 # Identify sites that appear in at least the threshold number of samples
 retained_sites <- site_counts[N >= threshold, site]
 retained_data <- combined_data[site %in% retained_sites]

+**Logic for assessing inter- and intra- correlations:**

+1. Subset a runid (replicate) for a bioid (biological replicate)
+2. Subset one of its other runids
+3. Subset n=1,000 sites, and calculate Spearman's correlation using `complete.obs`
+4. Use `boot` to repeat the above using 1,000 resampling events
+5. Grab an inter-sample comparison (bioid != bioid), and `boot` the correlation again on 1,000 sites
+6. Repeat for each runid, and for each bioid

+**Logic for PCA/RDA:**

+1. Taking the overlapping, coverage filtered sites filtered for missingness
+2. Impute missing values using [missMDA](http://factominer.free.fr/missMDA/)
+3. Create a PCA and output 4 PCs using [FactoMineR](http://factominer.free.fr/)
+4. Use [vegan](https://github.com/vegandevs/vegan) for RDA: `(PC_axes ~ batchid)`

 ```

 ### Outputs